Skip to main content

 Contact Import Automations

-Contact import automations allow you to automatically upload files of contacts from a source of your choice to XM Directory.
-In legacy automations, contacts can come from a Secure File Transfer Protocol (SFTP) server, the Qualtrics File Service, or Google Drive.
+Legacy contact import automations allowed you to automatically upload files of contacts from a source of your choice to XM Directory.
+Contacts came from a Secure File Transfer Protocol (SFTP) server, the Qualtrics File Service, or Google Drive.
 Workflows achieve this same functionality using ETL workflows, while also supporting several more sources, such as Amazon S3, Snowflake, and Salesforce.
+Follow the steps below to create a workflow that automatically uploads contacts.

 1. Create an ETL workflow.